hust220/nsp/static/docs/install.md

 ## <b id="requirements">Installation requirements</b>

 *   g++ version is greater than 4.8
-*   cmake version is greater than 2.8.7
-*   git

 ## <b id="install">Compile and install</b>

 1.  upgrade g++

-    If the g++ version is less than 4.8, you need to upgrade the g++ firstly.Here take gcc-4.9.3 as an example:
+    If the g++ version is less than 4.8, you need to upgrade the g++ firstly.
+Here take gcc-4.9.3 as an example:

     *   root user